junrui-liu/patina/src/overview/arrays.md

 ### Extent

 Because you're not required to implement a garbage collector for your compiler, arrays will have infinite extent.
-In other words, an array cannot be destroyed once it is allocated in heap memory.
+In other words, an array cannot be destroyed once it has been allocated.

 In the following example, even after the function `f` has returned, the array referred to by `xs` inside the body of `f` continues to exist in heap memory.
-But we can't access the array again, because its name `xs` is no longer available outside the function body:
+But we can't access the array again, because its only name `xs` is no longer available outside the function body:
 ```rust,no_run,noplayground
 fn f() -> unit {
   let xs: [int] = alloc(1); // xs refers to an array in heap memory